Pre Natal Fitness Toronto

 The Canadian Society for Exercise Physiology and Society of Obstetricians and Gynecologists of Canada encourage women to exercise while pregnant.
 Being sedentary is much riskier to your pregnancy than being moderately active.

-The benefits of prenatal fitness weight loss and being active during pregnancy don’t just end there.
+The benefits of prenatal fitness exercise for weight loss and physical activity during pregnancy don’t just end there.
 Strength training increases your metabolism and will help with weight loss after pregnancy.
 Pelvic floor and core training exercises can also greatly reduce or eliminate pelvic floor dysfunction and the pain associated with it.

 Other benefits include: